 This is the first study I’ve seen that links this practice to specific parenting behaviors, but I wasn’t surprised by the findings.
 Like all mothers, I discovered that babies can recognize their mother’s voice at birth when I observed it myself.
 Just hearing my voice helped soothe my fussy newborns and helped them feel safe.
 Babies who feel safe are generally happier babies, which leads to happier parents and a stronger parent-child bond.
 Pulling one of my children on my lap to share a book always made me feel closer to them.
 When we discovered a book that engaged them deeply, I felt as though somehow I understood them better, learning more what excited them, what they were curious about, even what frightened or confused them.
 I’m sure that made me better able to parent them.
 I’m also convinced that reading to my toddlers and preschoolers at bedtime helped them feel safe—a calming nighttime ritual for us all.

 Other studies show that shared reading helps foster healthy brain development in babies and toddlers.
-That’s why pediatricians now “prescribe” regular reading with babies and young children.
+That’s why pediatricians now “prescribe” regular reading with babies and young children►click here to watch tips on reading to babies and toddlers.
 In a baby, one billion new neural connections are made every second, building on themselves until 90% of the brain is developed by age 5.
 Its these pathways, or connections, that enable us to think, speak, and even move our bodies.
 The more connections the better, and one of the best ways to foster the development of these neural pathways is through reading.

 This study also fits, in my mind, with other research that shows that reading to young children helps make them more empathetic.
 When we read aloud to our kids, we use different words and sounds to express a wide variety of emotions.
 Regular exposure to this practice helps little listeners better understand their own feelings and the emotions of others.